Science8/5/2025BBC

 The study conducted in Rwanda's Volcanoes National Park has shed light on the social dynamics of female mountain gorillas.
 Researchers observed that even after years of separation, female gorillas actively seek out and reconnect with their old friends.
 The findings suggest that these long-term social connections play a crucial role in the lives of female mountain gorillas.
 The researchers noted that the gorillas would greet each other enthusiastically, engage in close physical contact, and spend time together, indicating the strength and importance of these relationships.
 The study highlights the complex social lives of these primates and the significance of maintaining lifelong friendships, even in the face of extended periods of separation.
 These insights contribute to a better understanding of the social behavior and cognitive abilities of mountain gorillas, a critically endangered species.

-Note: This is an AI-generated summary of the original article.
-For the full story, please visit the source link below.
+Source: For the complete article, please visit the original source link below.

-Source: BBCAI-generated summary
+Source: BBCEnhanced summary

 Share: